atik107/Kolmogorov-Arnold-Networks-KAN-/README.md

 - **Interpretability**: Ease of visualizing and understanding internal mechanics.

 ### 🔑 Result analysis
-Will be upgraded soon with methodology
+Will be updated soon with methodology